SpiralMistRAH/WebGraphSimulation/README.md

-links and pages are meant to be text files.
+links and pages are text files.

 links.txt
 pages.txt